Bad takes #1. We have long known.

 The theory of biases in the introduction process, by contrast, says that mutation is important in evolution as a dispositional cause, a cause that makes some outcomes more likely than others, and that this importance is achieved (mechanistically) by way of biases in the introduction process.

-So, the reviewer is making an implicit bait-and-switch argument.
-The theory of biases in the introduction of variation is a specific population-genetic theory with specific conditions and implications, and the reviewer is responding to this by saying “we have always known that mutation is important,” but this is not the same thing: the traditional importance assigned to mutation is not “dispositional cause that makes some outcomes more likely than others” but “ultimate source of raw materials without which evolution would grind to a halt.”
+So, the reviewer is doing a rhetorical feint (aka bait-and-switch argument): the words “we have long known…” encourage the reader to think that he is going to undermine the novelty of the theory, but his actual claim fails to do this.
+The theory of biases in the introduction of variation is a specific theory, linking certain kinds of inputs with certain kinds of outputs, via a certain kind of population-genetic mechanism.
+And the reviewer is responding to this theory by saying “we have long known that mutation is important” which is not the same thing.
+The words “mutation is important” do not by themselves specify this theory— or any theory—, and in fact, the traditional importance assigned to mutation is clearly not “dispositional cause that makes some outcomes more likely than others” but “ultimate source of raw materials without which evolution would grind to a halt.”
+These are two utterly different theories about the role of variation, and only one of them is traditional and neo-Darwinian.

 References